-review.
-The results of these reviews after 10 years are illustrated in Exhibit 1.
-Nearly one-half (47%) of the brands remained unchanged, and the other half (53%) experienced some sort of depreciation:
+The remaining 41 brands were presumably subjected to annual impairment test and RUL review.
+The results of these reviews after nearly 10 years are illustrated in Exhibit 1.
+80% of the brands remained unchanged, and the remaining 20% experienced some sort of depreciation:

-- Twenty-eight brands (39%) were partly impaired.
-The impairments range from 1% to 90% of the original value, with an average impairment of 20%, or 2% per year.
-Excluding the abnormal effect of the financial crisis in 2008 and 2009, the average impairment cycle is every six years per brand. - Four brands (6%) were fully impaired, of which three were replaced/rebranded and one was ceased. - Six brands (8%) were reclassified as definite-lived, with RULs ranging from four to 20 years and averaging 12 years.
+- Six brands (15%) were partly impaired.
+The impairments range from 3% to 90% of the original value, with an average impairment of 42%, or 4% per year. - None of the brands was fully impaired. - Two brands (5%) were reclassified as definite-lived, with RUL of five years for both brands.